Naereen/web-sphinx/callme.en.rst

 To speak directly, but **only if it is really important**, you can try to call me, you could use my French cellphone number:.

-.. warning:: I am currently out of the French territory, traveling between Spain and Switzerland (in Europe).
+.. warning:: I am currently out of the French territory, living in Switzerland (in Lausanne).

-   Give a call to someone in a foreign country is expensive!
+   Calling someone in a foreign country can be expensive!
-   In fact, even receiving them is costly, so please avoid it if possible.
+   In fact, even receiving them is costly, so please avoid it (if possible).

 You could also try to send me text messages (SMS), with the same number, obviously (*again, but be aware of the price!*).